DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 -----------------

 A *void pointer* is a
-pointer to some memory the compiler doesn't know the type of.
+pointer to some memory, but the compiler doesn't know the type.

 It is about as close to a raw machine address as you can get in C++.